Have you signed up to drive for Uber yet? Click here to sign up to drive for Uber

 Remember, these are all real situations where drivers have been deactivated by Uber, and they’ve subsequently contacted me about it.

 #3: Promoting Competitor’s Services (Including Your Own)

-At one point in 2014, drivers were getting deactivated (or at least threatened with deactivation) for this.
+Back in the day, drivers were getting deactivated (or at least threatened with deactivation) for this.
 But due to recent W2 vs 1099 issues, Uber has become a lot more lenient with issues like this.
 The most common thing that I saw drivers getting deactivated for was passing out Lyft referral cards to Uber passengers.
 I don’t think Uber has a problem with you promoting other services like Doordash or Airbnb, but Lyft is obviously a direct competitor so they don’t like that.

 I actually reached out to an Uber customer service rep about this and he gave me an interesting answer.
 Here’s the question I asked and the answer I got.
 It would seem to imply that Uber probably doesn’t want drivers promoting Lyft but they may not be deactivating drivers for this anymore.